SylvainMontagny/LoRaBAC/README.md

 ### **4.6.
 Examples**
 #### **First example**:
-A `brand-sensor` LoRaWAN device that works with `any controller`s using native BACnet, `TTN`, 1 BACnet object, object instance for `analog values starts at 1000`, object instance for `binary values starts at 500`, `no downlink`.
+A `brand-sensor` LoRaWAN device that works with `any controller`s using native BACnet, `TTN`, 1 BACnet object, object instance for `analog values starts at 1000`, object instance for `binary values starts at 500`, maximun number of device is `15`, `no downlink`.

 ```json
   "brand-sensor": {